 It was while as an undergraduate student at the University of California, Riverside that Sieh excavated his first trenches across the San Jacinto fault.
 As a doctoral student at Stanford University, he produced his seminal field work on the San Andreas fault at Pallett Creek in southern California, dating a long sequence of past surface ruptures and introducing methods and types of observations that are still in use today in the analysis of paleo-events along strike-slip faults.
 Sieh's study at Pallett Creek revealed earthquakes were more frequent than most expected and did not recur as regularly as hoped.
 This study represented the first time palep-earthquake geology was used to infer detailed long-term fault behavior.

-In 2009 Sieh left Caltech, were he was a tenured professor, to establish the Earth Observatory of Singapore (EOS), which is housed at Nanyang Technological University and conducts basic and applied research on natural hazards and climate change in Southeast Asia.
-EOS focuses on key threats to the region's stability – earthquakes, tsunamis, volcanic eruptions and climate change – and influences education and public safety by devoting nearly one-fifth of the institute's budget to education and outreach
+In 2009 Sieh left Caltech, where he was a tenured professor, to establish the Earth Observatory of Singapore (EOS), which is housed at Nanyang Technological University and conducts basic and applied research on natural hazards and climate change in Southeast Asia.
+EOS focuses on key threats to the region's stability – earthquakes, tsunamis, volcanic eruptions and climate change – and influences education and public safety by devoting nearly one-fifth of the institute's budget to education and outreach.

 In addition to his more than 100 scientific papers, Sieh is the co-author of a widely used textbook, the Geology of Earthquakes.
 In addition to SSA, he is a member of the National Academy of Sciences, American Association for the Advancement of Science, American Geophysical Union, and the Geological Society of America.